 There are countless cute coffee shops in Saigon for adults, but there is another coffee shop phenomenon that moms and children will absolutely love!
 It’s darling little cafes that cater specifically to babies and toddlers.
-Imagine if Chuck E. Cheese and Starbucks combined into Instagram-worthy plush pink cafes – that’s what you’ll find in these “premium baby cafes”.
+Imagine if Chuck E. Cheese and Starbucks combined into Instagram-worthy plush pink cafes – that’s what you’ll find in these “premium baby cafes” in Saigon.

 I love the baby cafes in Saigon for a few reasons.
 First of all, most of them have designated diaper changing areas (you’ll find that this is most certainly not the case in most restaurants around Vietnam).
 Second, it’s not unusual to breastfeed here whereas you’ll find that it’s very uncommon to see Vietnamese women breastfeeding in public.
-And third, there’s no shame in having an unruly, screaming baby at any of these baby cafes because you’ll be surrounded by other moms who get it.
+And third, there’s no shame in having an unruly, screaming baby at any of these baby cafes because of the other moms who will get it.

-Some of these “premium baby cafes” are better for small babies and some are more suited for toddlers.
+Some of these “premium baby cafes” in Saigon are better for small babies and some are more suited for toddlers.
 There are cafes with great outdoor play structures and others with fun indoor ball pits.
 You’ll find that the quality of food, drinks, and services differs between each, as does the level of cleanliness.
-I break down the pros and cons of each Saigon baby cafe below.
+I break down the pros and cons of each baby cafe in Saigon below.
 Enjoy!

 The Best Baby Cafes in Saigon